 Hotel and Catering Industry

-In most accommodations and restaurants food hygiene standards are kept to a required norm.
-However in hot climate you should take more precautions and keep a good diet avoiding oily foods, drink bottled water, avoid dehydration.
+Most accommodations and restaurants keep food hygiene standards to a required norm.
+However, in hot climate you should take more precautions and keep a good diet avoiding oily foods, drink bottled water, avoid dehydration.

 Clearly, there are food hygiene risks when traveling to Turkey – firstly, because in hot climates there is a greater risk of food poisoning, and secondly, because levels of sanitation may not always be of a high standard.
 Consequently, it is not uncommon for travellers who travel to Turkey to suffer with Traveller’s Diarrhea.